Need Help? Just Ask.

 Trucks and other heavy goods vehicles (HVGs) present their own set of risks when travelling on a motorway.
 Crosswinds, if strong enough may tip the vehicle over and if they are speeding they may be held liable for the accident in this case.

-Driving with faulty lights on your car is a dangerous act.
-If driving at night and the car in front of you does not have working tail lights, if they have to stop the car in front is not given any warning and an accident may occur.
+Driving with faulty lights on your car is a dangerous act, especially when driving at night.
+If the car driving in front of you does not have working tail lights and they need to stop their car suddenly, they may not give you any warning and an accident may occur.
 The same can be said for cars who’s indicators or headlights are not working.
 In these cases, the car in front may be held liable for the accident.

 Some of the common injuries sustained in motorway accidents include: